mesh-grid/gmesh/standard/snowfish.md

 | expires_sec   | integer  |
 | token         | string   |

 * `expires_sec`: When this token will expire in a UTC-based UNIX timestamp.
+At minimum, must be at least 4 minutes in the future.
 * `token`: This can be of minimum 1 length, and maximum 124.

 ## External Guilds